daqhris/ZinnekeRescueMission/README.md

 _The **Zinneke** were therefore originally these small mongrel dogs, without breed, intended to be thrown into the Senne.
 By extension, we call Zinneke **any animal or even person of mixed origins**_.

+Once again in our lifetimes, the covered river bed of the __*Senne*__ was flooded as heavy rains poured down on the capital of Europe.
+This time, the unexpected weather change coincided with a week of __*Ethereum*__-themed events in Brussels.
+Then a Brussels-based __*Zinneke*__ rushed to the __*ETHGlobal 2024*__ hackathon to build an out-of-this-world decentralized application.

+This dApp is part of his call to action to share on-chain Zinnekes' photo souvenirs.
+Join in if you want to contribute as a volunteer or developer and hack together on Ethereum.

 ## Rescue Mission 101

 ### Basic Terms